 Writings first published or posted elsewhere.
 Consider page a Stewart Springs Soaker's Digest.
-Would there were some truly old writings, like journal entries from founder Henry Stewart, but none appear to exist, as fire on grounds in late 40s likely destroyed any.
+Would there were some truly old writings like journal entries from founder Henry Stewart, but none appear to exist, as fire on grounds in late 40s likely destroyed any.
 Oldest offering to date is Maybelle Nelson's 1930's tribute poem.

-Listed order of authors
+Listed order of writers

 Dana Goforth (3)